replicatedhq/help-center/content/docs/kb/developer-resources/multi-node-cassandra.md

     max: 3
 ```

 - First we create our [tags](/docs/packaging-an-application/clustering/#tags), these will be used in the Replicated on-prem UI to assign this component to the desired hosts.
-Each host that gets tagged with a cassandra tag will run this component.
+Each host that gets tagged with a Cassandra tag will run this component.

 ![Cassandra Tags](/images/post-screens/cassandra-tags.png)